Dental implants are changing the way people live!

 When a dental implant is placed in the jawbone, a process known as osseointegration takes place.
 By forming both a biological and mechanical bond to the bone, implants can be safely loaded with long term, predictable results.

-However, circumstances occur when an implant may not successfully heal within the bone, or take longer than the normal time period to integrate.
-This may result in a prolonged period of healing, additional procedures, or even removal of the implants.
+However, circumstances occur when an implant may not successfully heal within the bone, or may take longer than the normal time period to integrate.
+This could result in a prolonged period of healing, additional procedures, or even removal of the implants.

 Conventional methods of testing implant stability include evaluation of dental x-rays and attempts at finger manipulation of the implants with a small amount of torque.
 Unfortunately, these methods are somewhat subjective and can be misleading for long term predictability.